Do I even need a dinghy?

 Parking this bitch

 If there is no beach to beach it, you’ll be needing to find a cement wall or pontoon to land on.
 It can be a hassle.
-Most pontoons, what I’ve grown up calling docks and for some reason now are called pontoons, are privately owned by business.
+Most pontoons, what I’ve grown up calling docks and for some reason now are called pontoons, are privately owned by businesses.
 Landing on one you’ll almost never really know if it’s ok.
-If you ask they might say no, so don’t ask and just do I’ve learned.
+If you ask they might say no, so don’t ask, just do, I’ve learned.
 Mostly look for other dinghies around and land there.
 It will probably be just fine, lol.